Tristen-M-SDR/PIR-Sensor-Detection/README.md

 # PIR-Sensor-Detection
 The following repository allows for simple detection using PIR Sensor.

-## Start off by plugging in the PIR Sensor to the Raspberry Pi to the following pins:
+## Start off by connecting the PIR Sensor to the Raspberry Pi to the following pins:

 | Name | Pin # | Pin name   |
 |:------:|:-------:|:------------:|